UTSC-CSCC09-Programming-on-the-Web/project-2v2Foosball/SETUP.md

 > No secrets should ever be stored in the frontend code, as it is publicly accessible.

 ## Backend
-You will require to have a `env` file in the `backend` directory with the following variables set:
+You will require to have a `.env` file in the `backend` directory with the following variables set:

 ```bash
 FRONTEND_URL=http://localhost:4200